matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/l1-l2-interop.md

 - To use L2 -> L1 communication, it is needed to send one transaction in L2 and one in L1.
 - Messages can be of arbitrary-length long.
-- All data to be provided as proof of message inclusion into the L2 block can be restored from Ethereum in any case.
-However, the operator provides proof for any message by an API method.
+- All data needed for proving message inclusion into an L2 block can always be restored from Ethereum.
+However, the easiest way is to request the proof from the operator via the API.